-The guy on the radio was speaking in Filipino (Waray) and I didn’t have a clue what he was saying.
+The guy on the radio spoke in Filipino (Waray), and we didn’t know what he was saying.

 The emotion in the room told me something intense was going on.

-I was on a tiny island in the Pacific.
-Somewhere off the coast of Eastern Samar in The Philippines.
+We were on a tiny island in the Pacific, somewhere off the coast of Eastern Samar in The Philippines.

-I spent the morning visiting with young children at the island’s only school, and in the afternoon I went exploring with a Coconut farmer.
+We spent the morning visiting with young children at the island’s only school, and in the afternoon, we explored with a Coconut farmer.
 The island was rugged and felt untouched.
-It was completely remote and the people were as cut off from the modern world as you could imagine.
+However, it was entirely remote, and the people were as cut off from the modern world as you could imagine.

-So, when I heard there was a Super Typhoon headed directly toward us, and we were unable to leave due to rough seas, the harsh reality of my surroundings set in.
+So, when we heard a Super Typhoon headed directly toward us, and we could not leave due to rough seas, the harsh reality of my surroundings set in.

 It was good to be back on the main island, but the Typhoon had intensified, now classified a Category 5 Storm, and stronger than Typhoon Haiyan.
-I was now trapped in the place I had seen destroyed just a year earlier, nowhere to go with a monster storm bearing down on me.
+So we were trapped in the place we had seen destroyed just a year earlier, with nowhere to go, with a monster storm bearing down on us.

-When we drove by 1 of 2 gas stations in town, my World became a movie.
-You hear about disasters, economic collapse, and even the zombie apocalypse; no cash, no gas, no food on shelves and people panicking for resources.
+It became a movie when we drove by 1 of 2 gas stations in town.
+You hear about disasters, economic collapse, and even the zombie apocalypse; no cash, no gas, no food on shelves, and people panicking for resources.

 There must have been 500 people trying to get gasoline.
 This was survival mode.

-I made some of the Filipino people I was with angry when I demanded that we leave their house for better shelter.
+We made some Filipino people we were with angry when we demanded that we leave their houses for better shelter.
 Flashbacks of Haiyan and a glimpse of cracked concrete walls were reason enough to say something.
-I knew I wasn’t staying there regardless.
+We knew we weren’t staying there regardless.

-When the roof started to lift off the building and the windows were being blown out, the thousands of evacuees started to panic.
-We were in a government building turned evacuation shelter, and while second guessing my demands to leave the house, I was trying to calm people around me by telling them that the sound of the roof tearing in half was “just some loose sheet metal outside”.
+When the roof started to lift off the building and the windows were blown out, the thousands of evacuees started to panic.
+We were in a government building turned evacuation shelter, and while second-guessing our demands to leave the house, we were trying to calm people around us by telling them that the sound of the roof tearing in half was “just some loose sheet metal outside.”

-I’m not religious.
-But I prayed quite a bit throughout the 10 hour storm.
-Maybe it worked.
-Typhoon Hagupit was downgraded and only packed winds of 285 KPH when it made landfall about 15 KM north of Borongan City, Eastern Samar.
+Typhoon Hagupit was downgraded and only packed winds of 285 KPH when it landed about 15 KM north of Borongan City, Eastern Samar.

-However, the worst of Typhoons typically lasts for about 2 or 3 hours.
-Hagupit’s incredible force battered us for an agonizing 10 hours.
-Children cried, grandmothers prayed relentlessly, boarded windows caved in, exposing us to the howling wind song while the building started to flood.
+However, the worst Typhoons typically last for about 2 or 3 hours.
+Instead, Hagupit’s incredible force battered us for an agonizing 10 hours.
+Children cried, grandmothers prayed relentlessly, and boarded windows caved in, exposing us to the howling wind song while the building flooded.

 A sense of relief quickly turned to thoughts of all the people without shelter.
-I jumped in a car with the United Nations and headed out to assess the damage and see what kind of relief efforts needed to be organized.
+We jumped in a car with the United Nations and headed out to assess the damage and see what relief efforts needed to be organized.

-The road was blocked by fallen trees, power lines, and parts of houses.
+Fallen trees, power lines, and parts of houses blocked the road.
 Sections of the road were gone.
 Bridges were caving in.
 It took us 7 hours to get 15 KM.

-But throughout the entire drive people were outside clearing the damage, rebuilding their houses, waving and smiling as we passed by.
+But throughout the drive, people were outside clearing the damage, rebuilding their houses, waving and smiling as we passed by.

-I knew these people were strong and courageous.
-I had seen it after Typhoon Haiyan.
-But this was mind blowing.
+We knew these people were strong and courageous.
+We had seen it after Typhoon Haiyan.
+But this was mind-blowing.

 There were 33 million trees destroyed during Typhoon Haiyan, and in some places, Typhoon Hagupit did even more damage.

-The idea to plant coconut palm trees was starting to look like a really good (and necessary) idea.
+Planting coconut palm trees was starting to look like an excellent (and necessary) idea.

-Despite all of the destroyed coconut palm trees, there was already significant need for a dedicated planting program.
-Without it there will be no sustainability with coconut farming.
-Eastern Samar is one of the leading coconut producing regions in the World, and also one of the most impoverished.
+Despite all of the destroyed coconut palm trees, there was already a significant need for a dedicated planting program.
+Without it, there will be no sustainability in coconut farming.
+Eastern Samar is one of the world’s leading coconut-producing regions and one of the most impoverished.

-But the coconut palm is truly the Tree of Life.
-When Typhoons wipe them out and there is no coconut left, livelihoods are destroyed and families go hungry.
-Education for children reduced to a distant dream about another moment in time.
+But the coconut palm is genuinely the Tree of Life.
+When Typhoons wipe them out, and no coconut is left, livelihoods are destroyed, and families go hungry.
+Education for children is reduced to a distant dream about another moment in time.

-Yet, while I knew that planting coconut palms would help, the more time I spent with coconut farmers, the more I realized that planting trees alone would not sustain their way of life.
+Yet, while we knew that planting coconut palms would help, the more time we spent with coconut farmers, the more we realized that planting trees alone would not sustain their way of life.

-The coconut industry itself has become far too industrialized and controlled by a few large companies.
+The coconut industry has become far too industrialized and controlled by a few large companies.

-Coconut farmers work extremely hard for a product with a very low historic value, and over 60% live in extreme poverty, with no choice but to live on a sustenance income of less than 2 dollars per day.
+Coconut farmers work extremely hard for a product with a meager historical value, and over 60% live in extreme poverty, with no choice but to live on a sustenance income of fewer than 2 dollars per day.

 Opportunities for economic growth or community development are severely limited.
-Women are unable to take part, and children are often unable to go to school.
+Women cannot take part, and children often cannot attend school.

 It has been this way for hundreds of years.
-The coconut industry is engrained in customary culture, while pride runs deep throughout the coconut farmers I have come to know.
+The coconut industry is engrained in the traditional culture, while pride runs deep throughout the coconut farmers we have come to know.

-They won’t tell you about the difficult parts of coconut farming, or the constant struggles they face.
+They won’t tell you about the problematic parts of coconut farming or their constant struggles.

 They’ll only tell you why they love it and what they are thankful for.

-Follow our mission, as we seek to implement change for a better world, not just through our One for One Coconut Tree Planting program, but also by working in partnership with coconut farmers and their communities, with a goal of helping to improve their livelihood; building stronger, more self-sustaining communities and giving hope for the future to their families as well as our global environment as a whole.
+Follow our mission as we seek to implement change for a better world, not just through our One for One Coconut Tree Planting program but also by working in partnership with coconut farmers and their communities to help to improve their livelihood, building more robust, self-sufficient communities and giving hope for the future to their families as well as our global environment as a whole.